DE

 5.6. – 10.1.2027

-Photo: Sara Sallam, They Placed the Tiles Afterwards, 2021 – today.
-Installation view Egyptian Museum, Cairo.
+Photo: Sara Sallam, They Placed the Tiles Afterwards, 2021– ongoing.
+Exhibition view from the Egyptian Museum, Cairo.
+Courtesy of the Artist

-Photo: Sara Sallam, They Placed the Tiles Afterwards, 2021 – today.
-Installation view Egyptian Museum, Cairo.
+Photo: Sara Sallam, They Placed the Tiles Afterwards, 2021– ongoing.
+Exhibition view from the Egyptian Museum, Cairo.
+Courtesy of the Artist

 Looking back, how are we to interrogate the violent practices of the colonial era today?
 How can wounds be made visible – in order to start the process of healing?
 In her first exhibition in Germany, the young Egyptian artist Sara Sallam – who lives in the Netherlands – addresses these questions in new works developed especially for the MK&G Hamburg, exploring the museum’s archaeological and photographic collection and its colonial legacy across three sections: “On Mourning”, “On Expulsion”, and “On Resistance”.